如何拿到新加坡Offer及英文面試準備1.0|Landing a Role in Singapore and Interview Prep 1.0

 面試過程

-So, let me take you back to 2022 and share how I prepared for interviews and secured a job offer in Singapore.
+So, let me take you back to 2022, and share how I prepared for interviews and ultimately secured my first job opportunity in Singapore.

 How I Landed a Job Offer in Singapore in 2022